The Law of Unconscious Growth—Good Soil

 *

 As you plant the good seeds, you will discover a contrast between positive and negative thinking, constructive actions and speech, and destructive ones.
-Once the planting has sprouted and grown strong, you will begin to see the weeds.
+In other words, once the planting has sprouted and grown strong, you will begin to see the weeds.
 In the Parable of the Weeds, also known as the ‘Wheat and the Tares’, Matt.
 13.24-30, Jesus explains that a man sowed good seed into his field, yet others came during the night to sow weeds.
 The owner tells his servant to let both grow until the difference becomes apparent.
 The roots of the wheat will be strong enough that pulling up the weeds can then be accomplished.
-Sowing to the positive is one lesson here.
+Sowing that a bad habit or character nature be removed should also state the good to be received.
+Always end your sowing by sowing to the positive, is one lesson here.

 God Bless!